huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_reference_tables.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF reference table resource.
+* `region` - (Optional, String) The region in which to create the WAF reference table resource.
   If omitted, the provider-level region will be used.

 ## Attributes Reference